Are you ready? And are your kids ready for when they return to school?

 In families with vulnerable members, either immune compromised or elderly, try not to scare your child into feeling the weight of responsibility for the wellbeing of others, but also educate them on how their actions may affect others.

-We don’t want our children to be out in the school and in the world feeling fearful of their every move, but rather to be educated on how they can act to keep others safe.
+We don’t want our children to be out in the world feeling fearful of their every move, but rather to be educated on how they can act to keep others safe.

 Try to use the term “physical distancing” instead of “social distancing” – your child can still be social, can still talk to their friends and greet their teacher, but they need to be slightly further away than usual.
 Use certain procedures as teaching opportunities – record and discuss your or your child’s temperature when it’s taken and learn how to make graphs and compare data.